-Traditional phacoemulsification cataract surgery uses a small ultrasonic probe that dissolves the lens with sound waves so it can be gently washed away.
-The procedure is patient-friendly and cost-efficient.
+Ultrasound based cataract surgery, also called phacoemulsification (PEM) utilizes a small ultrasonic probe that dissolves the lens with sound waves so it can be gently washed away.

 - The procedure is cost-efficient for many people

 To learn if classic Ultrasound (PEM) Cataract Surgery is right for you, schedule your appointment.